 Find a safe place to park, away from moving traffic and on a solid, level parking surface.

-Before you begin, first check the correct tyre pressure for your car.
+Before you begin, locate where to check tyre pressure to know the correct tyre pressure for your car.
 The information can be found on a placard sticker found on your driver’s side door, or in your vehicle’s owner’s manual.
 The front tyre pressure and the rear tyre pressure may differ from each other.

 If possible, it’s best to wait until your tyres are cool — before you get in your car to drive off, or 30 to 40 minutes after you finish driving.
 Locate the tyre’s valve stem and unscrew the cap.
 Don’t lose the cap!
 Place it in your pocket or safe place so you can reseal the valve when you’re finished.